xGabrielR/Price-Elasticity/README.md

 - 165f86fe8b799a708a20ee4ba125c289;
 - 461f43be3bdf8844e65b62d9ac2c7a5a;

-The main ideia is to have a machine learning governance and price elasticity versioning for compare price x demand in past and present, the assumption is, if i increase the price WoW (Week over week), the demand can change and is very important to business keep track of this changes weekly.
+The main ideia is to have a machine learning governance and price elasticity versions for compare price x demand in past and present, the assumption is, if i increase the price WoW (Week over week), the demand can change and is very important to business keep track of this changes weekly.

 Assumption: Today is "2018-01-01", i will first train the Elasticity Regression with OLS for this three products.